fluthjs/fluth-doc/docs/en/api/stream.md

 - Details

-  - Actively emit data in the current stream, `payload` is the data.
-When it is `Promise.reject(xxx)`, the subsequent `then` behaves the same as `promise`'s `then`;
+  - Actively emit data in the current stream, payload is the data.
+When it is Promise.reject(xxx), the subsequent then behaves the same as promise's then;
   - The second parameter indicates whether the current stream is finished.
-When set to `true`, subsequent `set` and `next` will no longer execute, and after each node in the stream is executed, the node's `afterComplete` callback will be triggered, then the node's `unsubscribe` method will be called automatically.
+When set to true, subsequent set and next will no longer execute, and after each node in the stream is executed, the node's afterComplete callback will be triggered, then the node's unsubscribe method will be called automatically.

 - Example
   ```typescript